spaansba/ForesightJS/packages/docs/docs/getting_started/development_tools.md

 # Development Tools

 ForesightJS has dedicated [Development Tools](https://github.com/spaansba/ForesightJS/tree/main/packages/js.foresight-devtools) that help you understand and tune how ForesightJS is working in your application.
-This standalone development package is particularly helpful when setting up ForesightJS for the first time and understanding what each configurable parameter does.
+This standalone development package is helpful when setting up ForesightJS for the first time and understanding what each configurable parameter does.

 The development tools are built entirely using ForesightJS's [built-in events](/docs/getting_started/events), demonstrating how you can create your own monitoring and debugging tools using the same event system.